boazsegev/facil.io/docs/index.md

 [facil.io](http://facil.io) prefers a TCP/IP specialized solution over a generic one (although it can be easily adopted for Unix sockets, UDP and other approaches).

 [facil.io](http://facil.io) includes a number of libraries that work together for a common goal.
-Some of the libraries (i.e. the thread-pool library `defer`, the socket library `sock` and the evented IO core `evio`) can be used independently while others are designed to work together using a modular approach.
+Some of the libraries (i.e. the thread-pool library `defer`, the socket library `sock`, the evented IO core `evio`, and [the dynamic type library](fiobj.md)) can be used independently while others are designed to work together using a modular approach.

 I used this library (including the HTTP server) on Linux, Mac OS X and FreeBSD (I had to edit the `makefile` for each environment).